Introduction - Potential Problems

 - Set aside some time.
 These routines can be very slow; if you've got a lot of data, backing it up or clearing it down means digging through all of it in one go.
 It's worth it; you'll regain that time in improved performance for your everyday processing.

 - Take a backup.
 In fact, take a couple.
+Once you've taken a backup, it's just a file like any other that can be copied and moved around.
 Store one somewhere off-site; be it a memory stick out of the office (fire or flood won’t discriminate between your hard drive and your removable storage) or in a cloud storage system like Google Drive or Dropbox.
 Backup your Sage via File > Backup.

 - Archive your company data.
 While the backup is a permanent record, if you’ve ever restored one you’ll know it’s slow and inconvenient; other users need to remain logged out while you load up an entire company worth of records to check one old thing and then load back to today.

 Thankfully, Sage's archive feature gets round much of this problem; the tool takes a copy of your entire Sage dataset as it stands today, and saves a read-only copy in a separate folder.
 Why is this useful?
-Because it only takes a couple of seconds to swap between the live company and the archive, so you can delete historic data to keep the live company running smoothly, but still have access to that invoice from a couple of years ago when you have a query.
+Because once the archive's created it only takes a couple of seconds to swap between the live company and the archive.
+So you can delete historic data to keep the live company running smoothly, but still have easy access to that invoice from a couple of years ago when you have a query.

 - To archive your Sage data, go to Tools > Period End > Archive Company